Frequently Asked Questions about Passenger Rights

 What if the airline doesn't respond?

-If the airline doesn't respond within 4 weeks, you can contact the dispute resolution body (soep.de) free of charge.
+If the airline doesn't respond within 4 weeks, you can contact your national enforcement body or an Alternative Dispute Resolution (ADR) service free of charge.
+In Germany this is the söp (soep-online.de), in the UK the CAA.
 Alternatively, you can engage a lawyer or a passenger rights enforcement service.

 Pricing and Payment